fubralimited/MySQL-S3-Backup/README.md

 	gpg --import public.key
 	gpg --import private.key

-View the ID of the public key and edit it to ultimate trust
+View the ID of the public key and edit it to ultimate trust:

 	gpg --list-keys
 	gpg --edit-key 12345678